bpucker/FlavonoidFriday/README.md

 ### (61) KIPEs3 online ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Automatic annotation of flavonoid biosynthesis genes with an updated KIPEs version is now available as an online service: http://pbb.bot.nat.tu-bs.de/KIPEs/ Just submit a FASTA file of your species of interest to start the analysis. #FlavonoidFriday (details: https://lnk.tu-bs.de/R9pO5i & https://doi.org/10.3390/plants9091103)
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Automatic annotation of flavonoid biosynthesis genes with KIPEs3 is now available as an online service: http://pbb.bot.nat.tu-bs.de/KIPEs/.
+Just submit a FASTA file of your species of interest to start the analysis. #FlavonoidFriday (https://lnk.tu-bs.de/R9pO5i & https://doi.org/10.3390/plants9091103)

 An automatic flavonoid annotation workflow ([Pucker et al., 2020](https://www.mdpi.com/2223-7747/9/9/1103/htm)), is now available as an online service: [KIPEs3 online](http://pbb.bot.nat.tu-bs.de/KIPEs/).
 Users can submit a FASTA file with peptide sequences of their species of interest without having to install the tool locally.